local-fish/Leaper/README.md

 # Leaper: Digital Learning Platform

-Leaper is a digital platform to manage learning systems.
+Leaper is a digital platform to manage learning systems efficiently.

 This is the frontend for the Leaper project, a basic LMS built around Nest.js and Flutter.
 This frontend is written in Flutter